antmicro/ros2-vision-node-manager/README.md

 The `CVNodeManager` node introduces two families of testing scenarios:

-* `Synthetic` - This family is represented by a single testing scenario called `synthetic` and is better suited for inference testing where accuracy is the main concern.
-This scenario is designed to test the inference accuracy of the node under test by passing a single batch of data to the node and measuring the inference results.
-* `Real-World` - This family is represented by two testing scenarios called `real_world_first` and `real_world_last` and is better suited for inference testing where latency is the main concern.
-This scenario is designed to test inference accuracy of the node under test with strictly specified latency by passing batches of data to the node and setting a timeout for the inference results.
-Timeout also serves as a frame rate limiter as output data is only passed to the `DataProvider` node in the pipeline after the timeout reached.
+* `Synthetic` - In this approach, `CVNodeManager` sends input data to a given topic, and waits for results before sending new data.
+  This approach tells how model performs on sequences of data when no time constraints are present.
+* `Real-world` - In this approach, the input data is sent to a given topic at a fixed rate.
+  If the model is unable to deliver predictions, either the previous predictions are used, or empty predictions are returned.
+  This demonstrates how predictions of the overall system are affected by time constraints.
+  There are two variants of the scenario:

-The difference between `real_world_first` and `real_world_last` is that the `first` scenario will always try to finish processing the initial batch of data, while the `last` scenario will always try to finish processing the last batch of data.
+  * `real_world_first` will always try to finish processing the initial batch of data,
+  * `real_world_last` will always try to finish processing the last batch of data.